psychminded.co.uk

 more than half of Mind survey respondents say they have gone without food due to crippling debt.

-May 1: Psychologist's non-drug approach provokes storm of reactions - psychiatrists call NHS clinician's work “dangerous”.
+May 1: Psychologist's non-drug approach provokes storm of reactions - psychiatrists call NHS clinician's work ?dangerous?.
 But other professionals give support

 Comment:

-April 18: Underground recovery - Clinical psychologist Rufus May explains why, when using a non-drug approach to help a doctor who heard voices, he had no choice but to work in secret.
+Clinical psychologist Rufus May explains why, when using a non-drug approach to help a doctor who heard voices, he had no choice but to work in secret.

-April 11: Launch inquiry into social worker stabbing, says MP - Philip Ellison, 47, left, killed during a visit to Preston supported housing for people with mental health problems
+April 11: Launch inquiry into social worker stabbing, says MP - Philip Ellison, 47, killed during a visit to Preston supported housing for people with mental health problems

 Comment: